shiomar1108/InterviewNotes/AUTOSAR/swc.md

 - Hardware independant.
 - Standarized.
 - Interoperability of Application SW-C.
+### Provider:
+- Sent information to a SW-C.
+### Required:
+- Reciev infomration from a SW-C.
+### Provider/Required:
+- Has the capability of both send and recieve information.
 ### Sender-Reciever (S/R):
+- Asynchronous.
 - Exchange data.
 - 1 Sender : N receivers.
 - N senders : 1 reciever.